antoniokot/antoniokot/README.md

   <img src="https://raw.githubusercontent.com/antoniokot/antoniokot/master/Banner.svg" width="100%" title="Intro Banner" alt="Intro Banner">
 </p>

-My name is Antônio and I'm an IT student at Technical High School of Campinas (COTUCA) - UNICAMP.
+My name is Antônio and I'm an Undergraduate Computer Science Student @ State University of Campinas,UNICAMP.
 I'm also a front-end web developer who is exploring the design world and always trying to learn the best technologies in the software development world.

  🔭 I’m planning to be a Full-stack Web Developer.